codam-coding-college/MLX42/README.md

 ## Performance 🚀

-It is build on OpenGL and uses batched rendering to speed up the rendering process compared to other libraries.
+It is built on OpenGL and uses batched rendering to speed up the rendering process compared to other libraries.

 ## Open source && Community driven 🌐
 This project is being actively maintained by Codam as well as students from the 42 Network.
-This gives students the direct oppertunity to learn more about the library itself as well as fix any potential bugs instead of merely accepting them.
+This gives students the direct opportunity to learn more about the library itself as well as fix any potential bugs instead of merely accepting them.

 ---